WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Welcome to Starbody Health Spa, the coolest and sexiest health spa to exist, featuring all the goodies from synchronized dance classes and automated facilities to yummy health bars and an annual Mardi Gras party!
 But the spas' reputation is about to get tainted after strange incidents begin harming its patrons, including a chlorine leak that blinds a girl, jumping boards on swimming pools breaking off by themselves and one guy being crushed to death by a gym equipment.

-The owner of this joint, Michael, sets his suspicions on various possible causes, including an issue with the spa's computer system which might be a sabotage attempt by his brother-in-law who is working for him as a programmer.
-He's apparently crazy angry at Michael cuz he blames him for his sister's apparent suicide but, then again, what of the ghostly dreams Michael's been having about his wife reaching to him from beyond the grave?
-What of the unseen forces that have been mangling people by throwing them off in the air?
+The owner of this joint, Michael, sets his suspicions on various possible causes, including an issue with the spa's computer system which might be a sabotage attempt by his brother-in-law who works for him as a programmer and apparently blames him for his sister's apparent suicide.
+That being said, Michael has been getting ghostly nightmares of his wife reaching to him from beyond the grave.
 Could it be his wife seeking revenge from the afterlife?
+Is she the unseen force that's been mangling people and throwing them in the air?

 While it does try to play around with what might be causing all these accidents as some form of gory mystery, the culprit is pretty obvious considering how these incidents are impossible to be done by some guy working behind a computer monitor.
-Thus, no matter how much it plays itself straight, Death Spa is just too silly to be taken seriously with its over-the-top situation, utterly hammy scripting, and a momentous amount of sexy fillers ranging from full frontal showers to chicks running around in their underwear.
+Thus, no matter how much it plays itself straight, Death Spa (1989) is just too silly to be taken seriously with its over-the-top situation, utterly hammy scripting, and a momentous amount of sexy fillers ranging from full frontal showers to chicks running around in their underwear.
 (Then there's that foreplay involving a blind lady eating a rather phallic asparagus.
-Don't know if it counts, though...)
-It takes a while before people actually starts to die off but once it does, the cheesiness of the film goes off the scale as everything from acid showers to possessed frozen fish start to take the lives of our hapless health enthusiasts, almost to a point that its so surreal with the splatter, even more chaotic once the Mardi Gras party starts and leads to a fiery finale.
+Don't know if that counts, though...)
+It takes a while before people actually starts to die off but once it does, the cheesiness of the film goes off the scale as everything from acid showers to possessed frozen fish start taking the lives of our hapless health enthusiasts.
+It's simply surreal with the splatter, chaotic even once the Mardi Gras party starts and ends with a fiery finale.

 Bodycount: